ericcgu/infrastructure_engineering_for_datascientists/README.md

 A Container like Docker is a process that can help reduce application deployment complexity by packaging all the specific ingredients for your app so you can ship and deploy your application to any production environment whether that is a private server or public cloud such as Amazon Web Services, Google Cloud or Microsoft's Azure Cloud.

-Learning to build your own containers is powerful skillset that can help you and your team save money, increases development agility, build powerful applications that can scale.
+Learning to build your own containers is powerful skillset that can help you and your team save money, deploy faster and more frequently, and leverage powerful infrastruture to power your applications to scale to many end users.

-To illustrate: we will download and run an Ubuntu server with one command:
+To illustrate: we will download and run an linux server with one command:

 ```
 Ensure Docker is installed by the following command: